It happens sometimes when we need to lookup up a value from a table according to the row heading and column heading.

 How does it work

-When you select zone, match function returns the position of the zone in the heading row.
+When you select the zone, the match function returns the position of the zone in the heading row.

 And, then vlookup use that position to get value from that column.